The cover of the first Byrds album: I can still remember hearing the opening chords of Mr Tambourine Man

 Looking back, those exotic albums whetted my appetite for what later was dubbed ‘world music’ – fed, too, by the experiments of people like George Harrison, Brian Jones, The Hollies (who played the first pop concert I ever went to) and Ry Cooder.

-As we travelled around in the 1950s, I recall various songs: for example, Davy Crockett, heard on a radio in the next door farm’s cow barn in Northern Ireland: “Born on a mountain top in Tennessee, Greenest state in the land of the free. in the woods so he knew every tree Killed him a ‘bar’ when he was only three.
+As the Elkington family travelled around in the 1950s, I recall various songs: for example, Davy Crockett, heard on a radio in the next door farm’s cow barn in Northern Ireland: “Born on a mountain top in Tennessee, Greenest state in the land of the free. in the woods so he knew every tree Killed him a ‘bar’ when he was only three.
 Davey, Davey Crockett, king of the wild frontier.
 Fought single handed through the Indian war, Till’ the Creeks were whipped and peace was in store, While he was handling this risky chore, made himself a legend forever more.
 Davey, Davey Crockett, the man who don’t know fear.”

 And so martially on.